The dynamical origin of the graviton mass in the non-linear theory of massive gravity: Perturbation around a free-falling frame

-For this case, the condition $T_0'(r,t)=0$ is not necessarily satisfied for a free-falling reference frame and then the structure of the perturbation for the $Q$-matrices is not necessarily as trivial as in the previous case.
-By using the same procedures based in the most generic formulation for perturbation theory in massive gravity found until this moment in \cite{Kodama}, then we can divide the analysis in two cases.
+For this case, the condition $T_0'(r,t)=0$ is not necessarily satisfied for a free-falling reference frame and then the structure of the perturbation for the $Q$-matrices is not as trivial as in the previous case.
+By using the same procedures based in the generic formulation developed in \cite{Kodama}, then we can divide the analysis in two cases.